ByronMattingly2015/byronmattingly2015.github.io/_pages/about.md

 # About Cassandra STEAM Press
 *"Predict the future by creating it."*

-Welcome to Cassandra STEAM Press — an independent publishing imprint focused on practical, hands-on books for embedded systems, physical computing, and modern event-driven software design...

----
-title: "About"
-permalink: /about/
-layout: single
----

 # About Cassandra STEAM Press

 Welcome to Cassandra STEAM Press — an independent publishing imprint focused on practical, hands-on books for embedded systems, physical computing, and modern event-driven software design.